cycjasmine616/Recruitment-exercise-LLM-YouTube-landscape-tracker/REPORT.md

 2. **Topic Classification**:  A keyword-based analyser scans each video's title and description, slotting it into one or more of 9 LLM categories: Transformer Architecture, Model Training, Prompt Engineering, RAG Systems, Model Evaluation, Safety & Alignment, Open Source LLMs, AI Agents, and LLM Applications.

-4. **Transcript Acquisition**: The `youtube-transcript-api` library attempts to fetch auto-generated captions for deeper analysis; videos without transcripts fall back to description-based classification.
+4. **Transcript Acquisition**:  The `youtube-transcript-api` library tries to grab auto-generated captions for deeper analysis.
+However, when captions aren't available, the system falls back to the video's description.

 5. **Channel Relationships**: Jaccard similarity compares the sets of topics each channels covers, so that we can have the channels overlap the most on LLM themes.